-- 35. Management expresses its appreciation to the members of the UNAIDS Independent External Oversight Advisory Committee (IEOAC) for their report and the quality advice provided during this reporting period. - 36.
-Monitoring disruptions to the Global AIDS response.
-As noted in the Committee's report, management has closely monitored disruptions and remains alert to the changing environment. - 37.
-Operating reserve fund.
-Management appreciates the Committee's review and assessment of the proposal to use a proportion of the operating reserve fund.
-As noted in the Committee's report, the associated risks are limited, as the Secretariat will be reducing its operating budget. - 38.
-Enhanced emphasis on non-core resource mobilization.
-Besides maintaining clear and transparent communication with donors and adapting to the evolving funding landscape, management is refining the cost recovery process and tools to ensure comprehensive recovery of expenses associated with the utilization of non-core funds. - 39.
-Management welcomes the Committee's expert advice on enterprise risk management and will continue to enhance the risk framework and associated processes as advised, with the development of a risk appetite statement, enhanced escalation and monitoring process embedded in the risk platform of the strategic planning module of the new WHO ERP. - 40.
-Human resources management.
-Management also welcomes the Committee's advice on the restructuring of the Secretariat.
-Whilst the restricted funding landscape compels UNAIDS to downsize significantly, the process is guided by the following principles: - Prepare UNAIDS to deliver on the Global AIDS Strategy, transforming the Joint Programme and accelerating progress towards sustainable country responses; - Align the Secretariat with the High-Level Panel recommendations on a new operating model; - Maintain commitment to diversity, equity and inclusion; - Ensure sustainability and adaptability in an evolving landscape; and - Leverage and optimize UN Reform (UN80).
+- 35. Management expresses its appreciation to the members of the UNAIDS Independent External Oversight Advisory Committee (IEOAC) for their report and the quality advice provided during the course of this reporting period. - 36.
+Monitoring disruptions to the Global AIDS response: as noted in the Committee's report, Management has been closely monitoring disruptions and remaining alert to the environment's changes. - 37.
+Operating reserve fund: Management appreciates the Committee's review and assessment of the proposal to a proportion of the operating reserve fund in 2026.
+As noted in the Committee's report, the associated risks are limited as the Secretariat will be reducing its operating budget. - 38.
+Enhanced emphasis on non-core resource mobilisation: Besides maintaining clear and transparent communication with donors and adapting to the evolving funding landscape, Management is refining the cost recovery process and tools to ensure comprehensive recovery of expenses associated with the implementation of non-core funds. - 39.
+Management welcomes the Committee's expert advice on enterprise risk management and will continue to enhance the risk framework and associated processes as advised, with the development of a risk appetite statement, enhanced escalation and monitoring process embedded in the risk platform of the Strategic Planning module of the WHO new Enterprise Resource Planning (ERP). - 40.
+Human resources management: Management also welcomes the Committee's advice on the restructuring of the Secretariat.
+Whilst the restricted funding landscape urges UNAIDS to downsize its structure significantly, the process is guided by the following principles: - Prepare UNAIDS to deliver on the Global AIDS Strategy, transforming the Joint Programme and accelerating progress towards sustainable country responses - Align the Secretariat with the High-Level Panel recommendations on a new operating model - Maintain commitment to diversity, equity and inclusion - Ensure sustainability and adaptability in an evolving landscape - Leverage and optimize UN Reform (UN80)